End-of-life vehicle statistics

 Waste processing operations:

-- Reuse has a similar definition as in WFD, since in the end-of-life context it means that spare parts coming from dismantled cars are reconditioned and substituting broken parts of vehicles in service; the wording reuse implies that the spare part is functionally used for the same purpose for which the part was designed for.
+- Reuse has a similar definition as in WFD; in the end-of-life context, it means that spare parts coming from dismantled cars are reconditioned and used as replacement of broken parts of vehicles in service; the wording reuse implies that the spare part is functionally used for the same purpose for which the part was designed for.